PrincetonUniversity/pugeo-userguides/specfem-globe-model-interpolation-with-adios-models/interpolate.md

 ## 2. Compile and mesh model using parameter set B

-Now that we have are old model and `solver_data.bp`, we can focus on the new model.
+Now that we have the old model and mesh in `solver_data.bp`, we can focus on the new model.
 Compile specfem and run the mesher using the same model as in step one, but with parameter set B.